Shulbrede Priory: Since the dissolution

 At the dissolution of the monasteries, the Priory became part of the Cowdray estate, which retained it until 1902.

 The only portion of the Priory buildings which remained standing was the range of buildings to the south of the cloisters.
 This includes the parlour leading into the former cloisters, the buttery (an undercroft) and above it what was originally the prior's chamber or guests' hall.
 This was at some point divided into smaller rooms, and one of the partition walls was decorated with wall paintings, which can still be seen.
 The paintings are of birds, animals, women in Elizabethan dress, the Royal Arms of King James I, and animals with inscriptions in Latin referring to the birth of Christ.

 Ponsonby ownership

-From 1902, Shulbrede Priory became the family home of Arthur Ponsonby, later (1930) created first Lord Ponsonby of Shulbrede, and his wife Dorothea, the daughter of the composer Sir Hubert Parry.
+From 1902, Shulbrede Priory became the family home of Arthur Ponsonby, the son of Sir Henry Ponsonby, private secretary to Queen Victoria until 1895.
+In 1930 he was created Lord Ponsonby of Shulbrede.

+His wife was Dorothea, the daughter of the composer Sir Hubert Parry.

 Parry composed some piano pieces called Shulbrede Tunes, which were musical portraits of the members of the Ponsonby family.

 Lord and Lady Ponsonby had a son, Matthew Ponsonby, later the 2nd Lord Ponsonby, and a daughter, the "Bright Young Thing" Elizabeth Ponsonby, whose family home this was.

 Until 1925, when copyhold was abolished, the Court Baron of the Manor of Linchmere and Shulbrede was held in the priory.

 When Lord Ponsonby died in 1946, his widow continued to live at Shulbrede Priory.
 It was the home of their granddaughters, Laura Ponsonby, who died in 2016, and Kate Russell, who still lives there with her husband.